-- a.
-Shares transferred into the depositor's securities account before 4.30 p.m. on 2 June 2022 in respect of transfer; and - b.
+- Shares transferred into the depositor's securities account before 4.30 p.m. on 30 May 2023 in respect of transfer; and - b.
 Shares bought on the Bursa Malaysia Securities Berhad on a cum entitlement basis according to the Rules of the Bursa Malaysia Securities Berhad.

 BY ORDER OF THE BOARD

 TAI YIT CHAN

 (SSM PC NO. 202008001023) (MAICSA 7009143)

 TAI YUEN LING

 (SSM PC NO. 202008001075) (LS 0008513)

 Company Secretaries

-28 April 2022 Kuala Lumpur
+25 April 2023 Kuala Lumpur

-NOTES:
+Notes:

 - i) A member of the Company entitled to attend and vote at this Meeting is entitled to appoint a proxy or attorney or other duly authorised representative to attend and vote in his stead.
 A proxy may, but need not be a member of the Company.
 A member may appoint any person to be his proxy.
 A member shall not be entitled to appoint more than two (2) proxies to attend and vote at the same meeting.
 Where a member appoints more than one (1) proxy, the appointment shall be invalid unless he/she specifies the proportions of his/her shareholdings to be represented by each proxy. - ii) A member of the Company who is an authorised nominee as defined in the Securities Industry (Central Depositories) Act, 1991 ("SICDA") may appoint not more than two (2) proxies in respect of each securities account it holds in ordinary shares of the Company standing to the credit of the said securities account. - iii) For a member of the Company who is an exempt authorised nominee which holds ordinary shares in the Company for multiple beneficial owners in one (1) securities account ("omnibus account"), there is no limit to the number of proxies which the exempt authorised nominee may appoint in respect of each omnibus account it holds.
-An exempt authorised nominee refers to an authorised nominee as defined under SICDA which is exempted from compliance with the provisions of subsection 25A(1) of SICDA. - iv) Where a member or the authorised nominee appoints two (2) proxies, or where an exempt authorised nominee appoints two (2) or more proxies, the proportion of shareholdings to be represented by each proxy must be specified in the instrument appointing the proxies. - v) In light of the Coronavirus ("COVID-19") pandemic and in line with the Guidance and Frequently Asked Questions ("FAQs") on the Conduct of General Meetings for Listed Issuers issued by the Securities Commission Malaysia (including any amendment(s) that may be made from time to time) ("SC Guidance"), the AGM of the Company will be conducted on a fully virtual basis through live streaming and online remote voting via Remote Participation and Voting ("RPV") facilities.
-The SC Guidance state that in a fully virtual general meeting, all meeting participants including the Chairperson of the meeting, board members, senior management and shareholders will participate in the meeting online.
-According to the SC Guidance, an online meeting platform can be recognised as the meeting venue or place under Section 327(2) of the Companies Act 2016 provided that the online platform is located in Malaysia.
-Please follow the procedures as stipulated in the Administrative Guide of the AGM in order to register, participate and vote virtually.
+An exempt authorised nominee refers to an authorised nominee as defined under SICDA which is exempted from compliance with the provisions of subsection 25A(1) of SICDA. - iv) Where a member or the authorised nominee appoints two (2) proxies, or where an exempt authorised nominee appoints two (2) or more proxies, the proportion of shareholdings to be represented by each proxy must be specified in the instrument appointing the proxies. - v) The appointment of a proxy may be made in a hard copy form or by electronic means in the following manner and must be received by the Company not less than forty-eight (48) hours before the time appointed for holding the General Meeting or adjourned General Meeting at which the person named in the appointment proposes to vote: